-Penn is considered one of the top universities of the country.
+Penn is considered one of the top universities in the country.
 Since we need to live up to our reputation (your future wages depend on it), we will cover a substantial amount of material in 14 weeks, but I will try to make it as interesting as possible.
+Your participation in class is key to achieve that goal.
+Your feedback is also key.
+If there is something about the course that you think can be improved, please let me know.
+We are in this together and the higher the quality of the class, the better for all of us.

-Since your success in the class is very important to me I want to be available for your questions as much as possible.
+Since your success in the class is very important to me I want to be available for address your questions as much as possible.
 You can always ask questions in or after class, I will hold regular office hours in my office 428, McNeil Economics Building and I will be available for office hours by appointment.
 Additionally, you can always reach me via phone at (215) 898-1875 or, preferably, via email at ordonez@econ.upenn.edu.